inBeat/inbeat-website/content/top-influencers/tiktok/south-africa/capetown/_index.md

 ---
-title: Top 10 TikTok Influencers In Capetown In 2022
+title: Top 10 TikTok Influencers In Capetown In 2023
 description: >-
-  Find top TikTok influencers in Capetown in 2022.
-Most popular hashtags: #capetown #tiktoksouthafrica #southafrica #duet.
+  Find top TikTok influencers in Capetown in 2023.
+Most popular hashtags: #capetown #southafrica #tiktoksouthafrica #fyp.
 platform: TikTok
-hits: 39
+hits: 40
-text_top: Discover the most popular TikTok accounts on inBeat.
+text_top: Identify the most popular TikTok accounts on inBeat.
-text_bottom: inBeat aggregates 39 TikTok influencers like this in Capetown, South Africa for you to connect with.
+text_bottom: Our platform has 40 TikTok influencers like this in Capetown, South Africa for you to connect with.
 profiles:
   - username: "dutchmanscarcareclinic1"
     fullname: >-